 Overnight stays are also currently allowed, including at private residences and hotels, as well as at campgrounds and caravan parks.

 However, venues will not be able to offer communal cooking or bathroom facilities.

 The Premier has also made particular mention of Victoria’s ski industry, saying the season will open on June 22.

 New South Wales

-On May 15, food and drink premises in New South Wales were able to open to seat a maximum of 10 people at any one time.
+Since May 15, food and drink premises in New South Wales have been able to open to seat a maximum of 10 people at any one time.

-As of June 1, that limit will increase to 50 people.
+As of June 1, that limit increased to 50 people.

 This applies to cafes, bistros and restaurants, including restaurants within registered pubs and clubs.
 However, alcohol may only be served with food.

 Venues must continue to comply with social distancing rules, allowing for one person per four square metres of space, and physical distancing of 1.5 metres between patrons.